Sustainability Awareness Week 2023

 Feldman Center, Room C804

-Join us to make and mold vegan dish soaps from waste cooking oils.
-While the oils saponify, we will explore the history and science behind soap, the nature of fragrances and additives, and, of course, play with some bubbles.
+Participants learned how to make and mold vegan dish soaps from waste cooking oils.
+While the oils saponified, attendees explored the history and science behind soap, the nature of fragrances and additives, and, of course, played with some bubbles.

 Online Event